+- a.
 All lieutenants who have exceeded the ten (10) years of service category as of January 1, 1999 shall not have their annual leave reduced.
-They shall be awarded annual leave as follows: 10 (ten) to fifteen (15) years of service at 200 hours per year (16.67 hour per month) and for those who currently have over fifteen (15) years of service their annual leave shall remain at two hundred forty (240) hours per year (20 hours per month).

-- 2. Employees shall attempt to use annual leave during the year in which it is earned.
+They shall be awarded annual leave as follows: 10 (ten) to fifteen (15) years of service at 200 hours per year (16.67 hour per month) and for those who currently have over fifteen (15) years of service their annual leave shall remain at two hundred forty (240) hours per year (20 hours per month). - b.
+Effective the first full pay period following execution of this agreement, for purposes of calculating annual leave accrual rates, the Employer will recognize the employee's prior service time as a full-time commissioned law enforcement officer, including service time with a qualifying law enforcement agency that is not Kitsap County. - 2.
+Employees shall attempt to use annual leave during the year in which it is earned.
 No more than three hundred sixty (360) hours of annual leave may be carried from one calendar year to the next. - 3.
-Upon separation of any employee by retirement, resignation with two weeks notice, layoff, dismissal or death, the employee or beneficiary thereof shall be paid for unused annual leave at the rate being paid at the time of separation. - 4.
+Upon separation of any employee by retirement, resignation with two weeks' notice, layoff, dismissal or death, the employee or beneficiary thereof shall be paid for unused annual leave at the rate being paid at the time of separation. - a.
+Retirement: Annual Leave pay-out shall be made in accordance with Appendix D, HRA VEBA. - 4.
 Employees' requests for annual leave shall be submitted to their immediate supervisor for approval.
 No leave will be approved unless earned, and to be approved, leave must be taken at a time when it will not impair the efficiency of working units.
 If the Sheriff or designee determines that the nature of the work is such that no employees or a limited number of employees may be on leave at a given time, the Sheriff or designee may establish non-leave or restricted leave periods.
-In addition, with thirty days notice, the Sheriff or designee may limit the number of annual leave slots available for any given unit during designated training days.
+In addition, with thirty days' notice, the Sheriff or designee may limit the number of annual leave slots available for any given unit during designated training days.